moonbury/amon-onpremise-installation/README.md

 # Amon On-Premise Installation
-This document describes the steps i go through during the installation of [amon on-premise] (https://docs.amon.cx/onpremise/).
+This document describes the steps i go through during the installation of [amon on-premise](https://docs.amon.cx/onpremise/).

 For some reason, I have to install a on-premise amon server for the team.
 The documenation from amon is good but due to a development conflict/bug, here is the solution.